IATA-Cargo/ONE-Record/working_draft/API/docs/access-delegations.md

 # Trust Chains

 Trust chains are based on business partnerships and trust in the transport chain.
-It ensures that the company who has shared a logistics object on the Internet of Logistics, always knows who MAY access the data and at any time, it can revoke all or part of the chain of trust.
+It ensures that the company who has shared a logistics object, always knows who MAY access the data and at any time, it can revoke all or part of the chain of trust.

 Therefore, the concept described in the previous sections can be used by organizations to delegate access to their partners, which become 3rd parties.
 In the example above, the airline can request that the forwarder gives access to their ground handler.